 On November 14, 2019, I got a chance to hear one of my long-time, favorite authors and thinkers on adaptive leadership.
 I have been studying, practicing and incorporating Heifetz’s work into my technical assistance, training, coaching and, parenting since 1997.
 Heifetz was a plenary speaker at the American Evaluation Association’s annual conference.
-The conference supports the evaluation discipline in which we, the Expanding the Bench team at Change Matrix, have begun to integrate an adaptive leadership mindset and approach.
+The conference supports the evaluation discipline in which we, the Expanding the Bench team at CM, have begun to integrate an adaptive leadership mindset and approach.

 For the evaluators, Heifetz offered three important points: 1) the nature of the work defines leadership, 2) adaptive leaders must be willing to engage others in uncertainty with compassion for the loss change brings about, and 3) communicate messages that people are not expecting (do not think they want) which requires a willingness to spend authority or trust.

 The characteristics and competencies of leaders that we often think about are hard to measure as they are general to being human and not specific to leaders.
 Also, muddying the measurement waters, people, it turns out, are not linear systems.
 So, Heifetz invited us to look at the nature of the work to drive the definition of leadership.
 When the work includes the type of change that requires new learning, the work of leadership is adaptive.
 To do that work requires looking out into the frontier of new knowledge to support transformative change.